I KEY TERMS

 III Current status and recent developments

 Recent developments in gambling regulation have focused on sports betting and non-traditional gambling games.
 The latter includes skill games, fantasy sports competitions, social casino games and internet sweepstakes cafes.
 Outside of the regulatory context, e-sports have gained momentum in the United States and appear on the cusp of mainstream awareness.
-Whether their growth trajectory will lead them into legal difficulties like those experienced by DFS (discussed in subsection iv, infra) remains to be seen.
+Whether their growth trajectory will lead them into legal difficulties like those experienced by DFS (discussed in subsection iv, below) remains to be seen.

 i Sports betting